Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

-The neck often in scripture symbolizes obstinacy, being resistant, and bent on one's own way, as we see with Orpah's name, meaning, and actions.
-By not valuing the offered redemption, the animal is rendered dead and useless, and the symbol of its, and our stubbornness, must be broken, which results ultimately in death.
+The neck often in scripture symbolizes obstinacy, resistance, and bent on one's own way, as we see with Orpah's name, meaning, and actions.
+By not valuing the offered redemption, the animal is rendered dead and useless, and the neck, the symbol of its and our stubbornness, must be broken, ultimately resulting in death.

 The Donkey and the Cross

-How truly stunning is all of God's creation that so eloquently reflects and confirms the truth of the Gospel as is with the donkey?
-Many species of the donkey have a visible cross on their back.
+Amazingly all of God's creation eloquently reflects and confirms the truth of the Gospel as is with the donkey.
+Many species of donkeys have a visible cross on their back.
 Some are more visible than others depending on the colors and textures of their coats.
-It's as if this beast proclaims that the cross is what we deserved.
+It's as if this beast proclaims that the cross is what we deserve.
 It was the penalty required.
 It was a sign of the necessary price paid for our redemption.

 The donkey is also known as a beast of burden representing for us the burdensomeness of our sinful state.
-It was on that cross that the gravity and weightiness of our sin were borne.
+On that cross, the gravity and weightiness of our sin were borne.